fastly/cli/README.md

 When running the tests locally, if you don't have the relevant language ecosystems set-up properly then the tests will fail to run and you'll need to review the code to see what the remediation steps are, as that output doesn't get shown when running the test suite.

+> **NOTE**: you might notice a discrepancy between CI and your local environment which is caused by the difference in Rust toolchain versions as defined in .github/workflows/pr_test.yml which specifies the version required to be tested for in CI.
+Running `rustup toolchain install <version>` and `rustup target add wasm32-wasi --toolchain <version>` will resolve any failing integration tests you may be running locally.

 ## Contributing

 Refer to [CONTRIBUTING.md](./CONTRIBUTING.md)